0x4248/JunkDrawer/README.md

 # JunkDrawer

-What is this repo?
-This repo contains all my random files and builds that might come in handy later aka junk.
-For scrips and other C++ shenanigans see my [Scraps](https://github.com/0x4248/Scraps).
+This repo contains all my random files and builds that might be handy later.
+Think of it that drawer at home full of thoes random items.
+For scripts and other C++ shenanigans see my
+[Scraps](https://github.com/0x4248/Scraps).